yy3488/b9122/policies/generative_ai.md

 - an inspection of your search history on generative AI to understand what happened.

 - referral to the Office of Student Affairs for further investigation.

-If such an assessment concludes that you violated this policy, it will cost you up to 50 points, or 50% of the grade on the assignment or exam.

 Even if somehow you escape detection on the assignments, violating this policy will be a recipe for disaster on the exams, where I will ask questions that generative AI cannot solve.